Local Attractions Guide

 Dino Beach is Shanghai's premier waterpark, featuring a variety of water-themed rides and games.
 The park also features Shanghai's largest man-made beach and wave pool.

-Nanjing Road is Shanghai's most popular shopping street, featuring hundreds of international and local shops, markets, restaurants and art galleries.
+Nanjing Road is a popular shopping street in Shanghai, featuring hundreds of international and local shops, markets, restaurants and art galleries.
 The shopping street attracts over 1 million visitors daily.

 Times Square is a luxury shopping mall in Shanghai, anchored by Lane Crawford, D&G, Gucci, Esprit and Walter Ma.
 The mall also features an international supermarket and a cinema.